MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/chat/how-to/live-game-chat-2-migration.md

 This means that users will start off in a muted state when (1) the remote user isn't friends with a local user, and (2) the remote user has a bad reputation flag.

 Game Chat 2 provides feedback when a user is muted due to this feature.
-Refer to [Using Game Chat 2 - Bad reputation auto-mute](live-using-game-chat-2.md#bad-reputation-auto-mute) for more information.
+See the section [Bad reputation auto-mute](live-using-game-chat-2.md#bad-reputation-auto-mute) in the article "Using the Game Chat 2 C++ API", for more information.

 ## Privilege and privacy